skycoin/pyskycoin/README.md

   * Install a developer version of the module.
 - test
   * Compiles skycoin C language library, creates the wrapper and execute Tox.
 Tox installs compiles the Python library and executes the tests.

+## Development setup

+It is highly recommended for developers to setup their environment using the available Docker images.
+Read the [PySkycoin Docker docs](docker/images/dev-cli/README.md) for further details.